 - Google Cloud Compute Engine

 Diagram of how the Terra UI, Rawls, Cromwell and Google Cloud work together.

 Various system components kick into gear to ensure that submissions of one or many workflows gets properly assembled and, when that’s done, that each individual task is properly dispatched to the Google Compute Engine for execution.

-- UI send instructions to Rawls subsystem to create a submission.
+- Terra's UI sends instructions to the Rawls subsystem to create a submission.

 A submission could be one workflow (if you're feeding all the input to a single workflow instance) or more than one (if you're running the same workflow on multiple inputs separately)

 - Rawls submits individual launch requests to Cromwell.

 - Six Cromwell runners pick up workflows from the queue and interpret their WDL code across all tasks, defining the jobs (specific command lines) that need to be run on the cloud backend.